tjsasser/msds501_computation/day6-testing/README.md

 # Day 6 — Write the Tests

 Last time (Day 4) you were handed a function and wrote tests for it.
-This time you've got a small module — your job is to find the cases worth testing, not just read tracebacks.
+This time you've got a small module — your job is to find the cases worth testing.

 ## Setup